 - The syllabus tool will be visible and set to the course home page.

-- A user-friendly course navigation will be applied.
+- A minimalistic student-friendly course navigation will be applied.

 For further details, visit How Do I Import and View a Commons Resource in Canvas?

 Only published courses can be seen by students.
 Courses are unpublished when created, so faculty must take this step to allow student access.
 Courses can also be unpublished up until there is a graded submission.

 Course > Home > Publish (available in sidebar on the right)

 For more details, visit How do I publish a course?.